Altpapier/SkyHelperAPI/README.md

 To be able to use the API you will need to define your own API keys.
 For that add the `TOKENS` environment variable and add tokens seperated by a `,`
 Example: `token1,token2`

+The API automatically updates upon starting.
+If you wish to not want that change the `AUTO_UPDATE` environment variable to `false`

 # Endpoints:

 ### `GET` /v1/profiles/:user